OpenMined/PySyft/docs/source/guides/index.rst

    hagrid quickstart https://github.com/OpenMined/PySyft/tree/dev/notebooks/quickstart/01-install-wizard.ipynb

-Once you have the installation completed, the best place to start is by identifying your ``role``.
+Once you have the installation completed, the best place to start is by ``identifying`` your role.

 #.
 How to use PySyft for Data Owner (in-progress)